FRRouting/frr/doc/developer/cli.rst

 point at the snippet of user input that matched it.

 For most nontrivial commands the handler function will need to determine which of the possible matching inputs was entered.
 Previously this was done by looking at the first few characters of input.
 This is now considered an anti-pattern and should be avoided.
-Instead, the ``->type`` or ``->text`` fields for this logic.
+Instead, use the ``->type`` or ``->text`` fields for this logic.
 The ``->type`` field can be used when the possible inputs differ in type.
 When the possible types are the same, use the ``->text`` field.
 This field has the full text of the corresponding token in the definition string and using it makes for much more readable code.
 An example is helpful.

 Command definition: